Jacqueline-L-Lane/Pool-Shark/How-To-Perform-Custom-Object-Detection-on-Raspberry-Pi-Using-Tensorflow.md

 ```
 ### In Case of "Nets" Error:

-Add the following lines to the end of bashrc file:
+Make modifications to bashrc file:

 ```
 vim ~/.bashrc